 You’ll notice a similarity in topic here – these are stories told from the woman’s point of view.
 Even if you were the most dedicated history student, you may well have not been taught much about the queen consorts or dowager queens of England.
 Ms. Gregory will fill in those gaps for you as well as bringing to life the monarchs they married or mothered.

-A bibliography is always appended to Ms Gregory’s books.
+Dr. Gregory always appends a bibliography to her books.
 I read it thoroughly and make a list of the books I want to find.
 She also writes a note explaining what is historical fact and what is speculation or fiction.
 After finishing one of her novels, I always spend an evening googling the people and the era.
-She makes me want to know more about them and what I find matches pretty well with what I’ve read in her books.
+She makes me want to know more about them.
+What I find matches pretty well with what I’ve read in her books.

 The dresses, that’s the Oscars for me.
 The beautiful gowns and the ones that make you wonder ‘what possessed her?’
 So anything that provides both oohs and aahs of admiration and WTFs of astonishment is worth watching.